jeremytammik/tbc/a/2044_entitle_license.md

 So far I hit 2 problems with it.

-- people need to log into the market.
+- People need to log into the market.
-- they need to agree to the market rules &ndash; to do it they need to download something 😉 really 😉  It is another reasons why I made trial for Drafter &ndash; before I had to tell people to download randomly something free.
+- They need to agree to the market rules &ndash; to do it they need to download something 😉 really 😉  It is another reasons why I made trial for Drafter &ndash; before I had to tell people to download randomly something free.
 - Only after that, you will be able to add them a licence.
 - After that, they will be able to download your app and install it.
 - While starting the app, the correctly implemented entitlement class will try to connect with market server with userId and AppId.
 In return, you will get an error, true or false &ndash; it is up to you what you want to do with it or how you're going to manage problems.
 Personally, after checking, I am creating a hashed licence file with result.
 Depending on result, I am freezing and blocking the possibility of using my tools.
 Also, each command will double-check the licence from my files.
 That is more or less what's going on there.